intelligent-growth-solutions/tech-test-software-engineer/README.md

 The growing process happens in, what we call, a Tower.
 An IGS Tower has a number of trays, stacked vertically.
 Each tray is equipped with lights and has the ability to be watered.

 # Objective
-Given the list of recipe names, a start dates and a tray numbers outlined below, create an application that generates a JSON file with a schedule.
+Given the list of recipe names, start dates and tray numbers outlined below, create an application that queries the Recipe API (see info below) and generates a JSON file with a schedule.
 The schedule should outline at exactly what time light and water commands should be sent to the Tower, and what light intensity or amount to water should be.

+The dates in the schedule should be in UTC.

 ```typescript
 {